-Any applicant to the Southeastern Illinois College Practical Nursing Program must follow the Admission Procedure approved for the Southeastern Illinois College Practical Nursing Program.
+Any applicant to the Southeastern Illinois College Practical Nursing program must follow the admission procedure approved for the Southeastern Illinois College Practical Nursing Program.
 (This procedure includes the admission procedure for Southeastern Illinois College.)

-Admission to the program is nondiscriminatory concerning race, creed, religion, gender, national origin, or disabling condition within the ability to carry out performance to the standards of the profession.
+Admission to the program is non-discriminatory concerning race, creed, religion, gender, national origin, or disabling condition within the ability to carry out performance to the standards of the profession.
 As an institution of higher education, normal admission policies for the college will be followed.
-The college does not discriminate against persons on the basis of race, sex, religion, disability, age, or ethnic origin.
+The College does not discriminate against persons on the basis of race, sex, religion, disability, age, or ethnic origin.

-Preference will be given to residents of Southern Illinois College District #533.
+Preference will be given to residents of Southeastern Illinois College District #533.
 Proof of residency is required at the time of application and must be submitted no later than the deadline date for application to the program.
 Any change in residency after the application deadline will not result in a change in the acceptance list for that year.
 An out-of-district student who establishes residency after the application deadline may reapply the following year as a resident of District #533.
+At-large policy: Each year, SIC will evaluate waitlisted and out-ofdistrict applicants for additional at-large positions, potentially adding 10 students each to the PN and ADN programs.
+If an at-large cohort is added, ranking will be completed by TEAS score without preference to in-district students.
+Tuition rates for out-of-district students will be determined by the student's residency.

+Program Admission Procedures
-- Submit an application for admission to the Enrollment Services Office at SIC. - Be a high school graduate or equivalent.
-Have an official high school final transcript or GED scores sent to the Enrollment Services Office.

-- 3. Have official copies of all college transcripts sent to the Enrollment Services Office - 4.
+- Submit an application for admission to the Enrollment Services Office. - 2.
+Be a high school graduate or equivalent.
+Have an official high school final transcript or GED/high school equivalency test scores sent to the Enrollment Services Office. - 3.
+Have official copies of all college transcripts sent to the Enrollment Services Office. - 4.
 Take a standardized prenursing examination which will measure general education achievement.

-Refer to the PN application packet for minimum score requirements for the preentrance exam, the TEAS, Assessment Technologies Institute (ATI), and for exam fees.
-Register to take the TEAS exam at Southeastern Illinois College at 252-5400, ext.
+Refer to the PN application packet for minimum score requirements for the pre-entrance exam, and for exam fees.
+Register to take the exam at Southeastern Illinois College at 252-5400, ext.
 2442. - 5.
 Attend a mandatory meeting regarding the Practical Nursing program.
 Advisement Packets and applications will be provided at the meeting. - 6.
-Submit an application for the Practical Nursing Program by the application deadline, which is the March 31, for entry the following fall semester, and October 31 for entry in the part-time program, which begins every other Spring Semester.
-The application must be submitted during the advisement meeting.
-The applicant's file must be complete by the deadline date to be considered for acceptance. - 7.
-Complete ALL pre-requisite courses, with a grade of "C" or better, before entering core nursing courses.
-Students applying for the Hybrid Online PN Program must successfully complete a two-credit hour online course with a grade of "A" or "B". - 8.
-Applicant files will be evaluated and rank ordering of those with complete files will be done.
-Letters of acceptance will be sent to the top- ranking applicants for the full-time program from the Director of Nursing.
-Complete file means that the Southeastern Illinois College application AND the application to the Practical Nursing Program are present.
+Submit an application for the Practical Nursing program by the application deadline, which is March 31, for entry

+- the following fall semester.
+The applicant's file must be complete by the deadline date to be considered for acceptance. - Complete ALL pre-requisite courses, with a grade of "C" or better, before entering core nursing courses. - Applicant files will be evaluated and rank ordering of those with complete files will be done.

+Letters of acceptance will be sent to the top-ranking applicants for the full-time program from the Director of Nursing.
+Complete file means that the Southeastern Illinois College application AND the application to the Practical Nursing program are present.
 Also, the transcripts and test scores must be present.

-The part-time Practical Nursing program begins every other year.
 Final selection into the program will be by rank order using the above mentioned criteria.
 Failure to meet any of the requirements will make the applicant ineligible for enrollment in the program.
 It is the student's responsibility to ensure that all requirements have been met by the application due date.
 Preference will be given to the residents of the Southeastern Illinois College district.
 Proof of residency is required at time of application and must be submitted no later than the deadline date for application to the program.
-The Hybrid Online PN program begins each fall, if enrollment is sufficient.